ronoevan/Mid-term-Project/README.md

 # Exploratory Data Analyses and Data Visualization of 2016 ebay Car Sales in Germany

-## Mid-term-Project For the Ironhack, Berlin By Evans and Festus
+## Mid-term-Project March 2023 For the Ironhack, Berlin
+## By Evans and Festus
-## Dataset: Auto Sales ebay Germany Random 50k Cleaned!
+## Dataset: Auto Sales ebay Germany Random 50k!
-## Using Python and Business Inteligence
+## Using Python and Business Intelligence

 ##  Table of Contents